LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 8 -.md

 The camp is ambushed by Basilisks in the early hours of the morning - they opted to deal with the creatures by killing them

-The last Basilisk led them to a cave where it
+The last Basilisk led them to a cave where it begged the crew to have mercy and let the egglet survive